Thomson-CSF

 During the late 1980s, Thomson-CSF, anticipating defence spending cutbacks, conducted a radical business restructuring, merging its semiconductor interests with those of the Italian defence group Finmeccanica and exchanging its medical imaging technology for General Electric's consumer electronics businesses.
-Towards the latter decades of its operations, Thomson-CSF built itself up into a multinational company.
-During 1989, Thomson-CSF acquired Philips' defence electronics business, Hollandse Signaalapparaten B.V.
-In 1999, the company was privatised, but not before disposing of its consumer electronics businesses.
-Shortly after, Thomson-CSF took over the British defence electronics company Racal Electronics.
+In the latter decades of operation, it built itself into a multinational corporation.
+During 1989, it acquired Philips' defence electronics business, Hollandse Signaalapparaten B.V.
+In 1999, the company was privatised, but not before divesting its consumer electronics businesses.
+Shortly after, it took over the British defence electronics company Racal Electronics.

 In December 2000, Thomson-CSF was rebranded Thales Group.

 History

 Thomson-CSF traces its origins to the formation of the American business Thomson-Houston Electric Company by Elihu Thomson and Edwin Houston in 1879.
 On 15 April 1892, the Thomson-Houston Electric Company merged with its rival, the Edison General Electric Company, to form General Electric (GE).
 That same year, the company formed an overseas subsidiary, named Thomson Houston International, based in France.
-During 1893, Compagnie Française Thomson-Houston (CFTH) was established as a partner to GE.
+In 1893, Compagnie Française Thomson-Houston (CFTH) was established as a partner to GE.
 CFTH's operations centered around the application of GE's patents in the growing electricity generation and transmission industry.
 The modern Thomson companies evolved from this company.

-During 1966, CFTH merged with armaments and vehicle manufacturer Hotchkiss-Brandt to form Thomson-Houston-Hotchkiss-Brandt, which was subsequently renamed Thomson-Brandt.
+In 1966, CFTH merged with armaments and vehicle manufacturer Hotchkiss-Brandt to form Thomson-Houston-Hotchkiss-Brandt, which was subsequently renamed Thomson-Brandt.
 Two years later, the electronics business of Thomson-Brandt merged with Compagnie Générale de Télégraphie Sans Fil (General Wireless Telegraphy Company, commonly abbreviated as CSF) to form Thomson-CSF.
 Prior to the merger, CSF had operated as a pioneer in the fields of broadcasting, electroacoustics, shortwave radio, radar systems and television.
 Thomson Brandt maintained a significant shareholding in the merged company (approximately 40%).

-During the 1970s, Thomson-CSF received its first major contract in the Middle Eastern market.
+In the 1970s, Thomson-CSF received its first major contract in the Middle Eastern market.
 In this period the company diversified into several new sectors, leading to it manufacturing backend telephony equipment, semiconductors and medical imaging apparatus.
 By the early 1980s Thomson-CSF was in a weak financial position with a high level of debt.
 While it possessed a diversified portfolio of businesses, its market share within the majority of these many sectors was viewed as being too small to be realistically profitable despite increasing business from overseas buyers.

-During 1982, both Thomson-Brandt and Thomson-CSF were nationalised by France's Mitterrand government.
+In 1982, both Thomson-Brandt and Thomson-CSF were nationalised by France's Mitterrand government.
 As a consequence, Thomson-Brandt was renamed Thomson SA (Société Anonyme) and merged with Thomson-CSF.
 Throughout the 1980s, the company's financial position improved dramatically as undertook a major reorganisation, focusing its efforts on the production of electronics for professional and defence customers.